TRON-Bioinformatics/covigator-ngs-pipeline/README.md

     * --open_gap_score: global alignment open gap score, only applicable for assemblies (default: -3)
     * --extend_gap_score: global alignment extend gap score, only applicable for assemblies (default: -0.1)
     * --skip_sarscov2_annotations: skip some of the SARS-CoV-2 specific annotations (default: false)
-    * --snpeff_data: path to the SnpEff data folder, it will be useful to use the pipeline on other virus than SARS-CoV-2
-    * --snpeff_config: path to the SnpEff config file, it will be useful to use the pipeline on other virus than SARS-CoV-2
-    * --snpeff_organism: organism to annotate with SnpEff, it will be useful to use the pipeline on other virus than SARS-CoV-2
     * --keep_intermediate: keep intermediate files (ie: BAM files and intermediate VCF files)

 Output: